-Net increases in the beneficial interest of split-interest agreements totaled \$22,529 for the year ended June 30, 2017.
-Net decreases in the beneficial interest of split-interest agreements totaled \$40,728 for the year ended June 30, 2016.
+Net increases in the beneficial interest in split-interest agreements totaled \$ 3,814 and \$ 22,529 for the years ended June 30, 2018 and 2017, respectively.
 The recorded beneficial interests are based on the present value of future cash flows to the Foundation.